confluentinc/event-streaming-patterns/docs/event/event-serializer.md

 # Event Serializer

 Data has a long lifecycle, often outliving the programs that originally gathered and stored it.
-And data commands a broad
+And data has a broad
 audience: the more accessible our data is, the more departments in our organization can find a use for it.